Last updated on February 24th, 2026

-Heading to Zion and Bryce Canyon National Parks?
-In this 3 day itinerary and guide we’re sharing how to combine both Zion and Bryce Canyon into one trip + tons of suggestions of things to do!
+Heading on a road trip from Zion to Bryce Canyon National Park?
+In this 3 day itinerary and guide we’re sharing how to combine both Zion and Bryce Canyon into one trip.
+Plus we include tons of suggestions of things to do!

-If you’re heading to Zion and Bryce Canyon National Parks, hereโs our guide to 3 fun-filled days between both parks, including tips for your trip, where to stay at both spots, and an itinerary.
+If you’re heading from Zion to Bryce Canyon National Park, here’s our guide to 3 fun-filled days between both parks.
+We include tips for your trip, where to stay at both spots, and an itinerary.
 We hope this helps make your National Park trip planning easier!

 LOOKING FOR MORE THINGS TO DO IN UTAH?
 CHECK OUT THESE GUIDES: